 Branding down would save more but, it’s meant to be a luxury hamper!

 Making your own hamper will save you money

-Making your own hamper will give you a huge saving of £17.07 versus buying a (budget) supermarket’s own.
+Making your own hamper will give you a massive saving of £17.07 versus buying a (budget) supermarket’s own.

-It wouldn’t even take that long to add the items to your online order or add a few extra items to the trolley during your normal food shop.
-Plus, the whole thing would be personal and home made.
+It wouldn’t even take that long to add the items to your online order or add a few extra items to the trolley during your regular food shop.
+Plus, the whole thing would be personal and homemade.

 Tips for making a gift hamper

 If you are planning to put together your own gift hamper it certainly feels a lot more personal if you make it yourself.

 It shows that you’ve really given consideration to the person you’re buying it for.